-Because many scams are operated by criminals overseas, once you’ve given them any money it is very rare to get it back.
+Because many scams are operated by criminals overseas, once you’ve given them any money it is very hard and very rare to get it back – even from countries with tough anti-fraud laws.
+Where you send it probably isn’t where it ends up.
 That’s why it’s vital you protect yourself by not getting involved in the first place.

 Ignore uninvited investment offers

-In New Zealand, it is illegal to sell financial products through a cold call.
+In New Zealand, it is illegal to sell financial products (such as shares) through an unsolicited meeting, for example a “cold call” or uninvited email.

 If you do receive a call, letter or email from a stranger about an investment opportunity, hang up, throw it away or block them.

-If they become abusive or threatening, call the police.
+If they become abusive or threatening, call the police on 105 for non-emergencies, or 111 if you are in immediate danger.

 Do not invest through offshore, online businesses

-Financial service businesses with no offices in New Zealand are harder to regulate and police as they’re remote and not as visible to the FMA.
+Financial service businesses with no offices in New Zealand are harder to regulate and police as they’re based overseas so not as easy for the FMA to contact or investigate.

 It is often impossible to recover your money if an overseas investment turns out to be a scam.
 We cannot help you if things go wrong.

-If a business has no office in NZ, or says or sounds like it is overseas, it’s even more important you do your research before you invest: Where are they?
+If a business is overseas with no office in NZ, or even if they sound like they are overseas, it’s even more important you do your research before you invest: Where are they?
 Is it a country with tough financial regulations like ours?
-How can you be sure they are who, and where, they say they are?
+How can you be sure they are who they say they are?
+Or even that they are where they say they are?